Teach English in Spain? Here's How

 The job hunt.
 Prepare a special seeking-English-teaching-job resume.
 Most training courses will advise you on the contents and the accepted European style.
 Academies receive hordes of resumes; the more succinct and clear yours is, the more you will stand out.
 Visiting schools in person is best.
 Be prepared for automatic rejection if you don’t have proper papers, but pay attention to how emphatically the schools say no. In the mad rush of early October, many administrators change their tune.
 The same holds for employment agencies that place English teachers in companies.
 If you appear at the right time, they make exceptions.

 Working illegally has few disadvantages.
 It means you don’t sign a contract, and in theory the stability factor is lower.
 But it also means you don’t pay taxes.
 In some cases you will be paid in cash, while some schools and agencies will give you a monthly pay-to-bearer check cashable at a designated bank.
+Of course, if you are caught by authorities, you can be deported from Spain and the EU, so that is very important to keep in mind.

 When to go.
 The end of September is the best time to look for work, since hires are made at the last minute possible.
 August and September, then, are the months to arrive and get settled here so that you’re ready to teach when most schools begin in October.